-eNPS stands for Employee Net Promoter Score, a rating that’s used to measure customer service satisfaction.
-This has been employed since 2003, and is based on one single question:
+eNPS stands for Employee Net Promoter Score.
+Employee Net Promoter is a rating that’s used to measure employee satisfaction and loyalty to an organization.
+This has been employed since 2003 and is typically based on one single question:

-“How likely are you to recommend this business to a friend?”
+“How likely are you to recommend this business/organization to a friend/family?”

-It’s been used for everything from retailers and restaurants to doctors, mental health professionals, lawyers, and everyone in between.
-It makes sense since employee engagement and retention are at the top of the list for most companies, that understanding how people view the business and whether they’d come back to it can improve your employee productivity, interactions, and more.
+eNPS originated from the commercial space, where it is called Net Promoter Score or NPS.
+NPS is used for everything from retailers and restaurants to doctors, mental health professionals, lawyers, and everyone in between.
+For the organization version called Employee Net Promoter, it is a survey that makes sense since employee engagement and retention are at the top of the list for most companies.
+Understanding how people view businesses and organizations and whether they’d recommend such organizations to their friends and family is a simple but powerful way to learn about how loyal and happy the employees or workers are.
+Understanding how to use Employee Net Promoter can significantly improve your employee productivity, interactions, and more.

-There’s a lot that goes into determining the eNPS, as well as what you can do with the information gathered from your score.
+There’s a lot that goes into determining the Employee Net Promoter.
+Done right, organizations can also gather other important information from that score.
 First, let’s take a look at how eNPS is calculated so that you know exactly what you’re looking at.

 On this same scale, zero through six would rate someone as a detractor.
 Seven and eight are reserved for passive, or neutral respondents, and nine and 10 are for those who are considered promoters.
 We’ll talk more about each of them later, but understanding the categories is critical to calculating your eNPS.
 Check out the graphic below for a better idea of what this looks like on an employee survey.